 Borax technically damages insects’ stomach and digestion systems.
 That’s the technical explanation of why they can’t keep living long after that.
 While it kills those unwanted pesticides, it will ensure a healthy living space for your animals and you.

-As a little description, borax is kind of alkaline mineral and there is no study showing that borax is harmful for the human being to a level.
+As a little description, borax is a kind of alkaline mineral and there is no study showing that borax is harmful to the human being to a level.
 For more detailed information you can visit here